-When it comes to drilling, many overlook the drill chuck, yet it’s the key to a clean, precise hole.
-A poor chuck can cause a bit of slippage and misalignment.
+When it comes to drilling, many overlook the drill chuck, yet it's the key to a clean, precise hole.
+A poor chuck can cause slippage and misalignment.
 Whether for home projects or professional shop work, choosing the right chuck matters.
-At Jaibros.com, you’ll find keyed, keyless, and adapters to suit any task.
+At Jaibros.com, you'll find keyed, keyless, and adapters to suit any task.
 This guide helps you select, use, and maintain the perfect drill chuck.

 What Is a Drill Chuck?